-Semester - 2.5 Credits Prerequisite: None Offered in Grades 9, 10, 11, 12
+Semester - 2.5 Credits Prerequisite: None

-In this course students will develop interdisciplinary knowledge and skills in science, technology, engineering and math (STEM) through design oriented project-based learning, critical thinking, and problem-solving.
-With a focus on Engineering, students will learn about our original "DECIDER" design process and use it to problem solve and design on hands-on projects such as model skyscrapers and solar powered inventions.
-Students will also have the opportunity to develop their own Smartphone app, introducing them to foundations of computer software design and coding.
+Engineering is problem-solving so are you ready to come up with solutions to challenges that require you to design and build projects to solve real-world problems?
+In this course, students will develop interdisciplinary knowledge and skills in science, technology, engineering and math (STEM) through design-oriented project-based learning, critical thinking, and problem-solving.
+With a focus on Engineering, students will learn about our original "DECIDER" design process and use it to problem-solve and design on hands-on projects such as model structures, animal prosthetics, and solar-powered inventions.
+Students will also have the opportunity to learn some basic CAD modeling, introducing them to the foundations of computer aided design.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.